pingbird/flutter-recipes/docs/faq/type-system.md

   print(x is Function); // false
   callFoo(x);
 }

-The `Foo` here seems to be in a superposition,
 ```

+The `x` here seems to be in a superposition between being `Foo` and being `Function`, this is because `x` is being
+implicitly converted into a closure before being passed to `callFoo`.